AndrewTong-Cyber/CCNA-Network-Studies/Notes/FirstLab.md

 ## What is Ethernet

-- Ethernet is a standard way devices in a local network (like a home or office) send data to each other using cables
+- Ethernet is a network protocol for wired connections